caiorss/mwiki/README.md

 **Login Screen**

 If the wiki is configured in the settings forms as non public, the user will be redirected to the authentication form.
 Redirection to this form also happens if the user attempts to access any page requiring authentication.
+Note that the default site name is MWiki.
+In this case the site name is set to WNotes.
+It can be changed in the log in form.

 ![](docs/images/login-screen.png)